-10.1.9 ICD Group Features-VIP Call
+9.1.8 ICD Group Features-VIP Call

 It is possible to assign a priority to incoming call distribution groups.
 If an extension belongs to multiple groups and the extension becomes idle, queuing calls in the groups will be distributed to the extension in priority order.
 Each incoming call distribution group can enable or disable the VIP Call mode.
-When the VIP Call mode is enabled for a group, that group is given priority over other groups irrespective of the group distribution order.
 When multiple groups enable the VIP Call mode, the incoming call distribution group with the lowest numbered group has the highest priority.
-After all calls queued in a group have been distributed, the calls queued in the next lowest-numbered group will be distributed.
+When multiple groups disable the VIP Call mode, queuing calls are distributed, one from each ICD group in turn, irrespective of the order in which calls were received.